-People can easily float on the surface of Dead Sea because it more than eight times saltier than the ocean.
+People can easily float on the surface of the Dead Sea because it is more than eight times saltier than the ocean.
 When swimmers get out of the water, they often have a salty crust left on their skin.
 Any fish carried in from the Jordan River die instantly when they reach the Dead Sea.

 Other salty lakes exist in dry areas around the world.
 The Caspian Sea in western Asia is the world’s largest lake.
 The Romans thought they had reached the ocean when they encountered the Caspian’s salty water.
 Utah’s Great Salt Lake and the Aral Sea in Central Asia are also salty lakes.